Liam White

 SPI NOR flash

-Despite its age and poor performance, this technology is still widely used today by both embedded processors and IBM-compatible PCs.
+Despite its age and low performance, this technology is still widely used today by both embedded processors and IBM-compatible PCs.
 Because the SPI NOR protocol is extremely simple, it can be easily programmed into a BootROM to fetch the bootloader.
-SPI NOR flash can also be reliably assumed to be error-free, and no bad block management is required.
+SPI NOR flash can also be reliably assumed to be error-free, with no bad block management required.
 However, the capacity used for SPI NOR memory is typically only a few megabytes, so when this is used, it is typically only used for the bootloader, and possibly also non-volatile parameters used by the bootloader.

 MMC

-The MMC protocol can be used for accessing three types of devices: MMC cards, eMMC chips, and SD cards.
+The MMC protocol can be used for accessing several types of devices: UFS/MMC cards, eUFS/eMMC packages, and SD cards.
 The most common technology used in production systems is eMMC, since there is typically no desire for the internal storage to be removable or externally rewritable.
 Unlike the SPI protocol, the MMC protocol is significantly more complicated.
 However, many BootROMs support loading bootloaders from MMC devices, because of their versatility, high capacity, and high performance.
 It may also significantly simplify the manufacturing process for product vendors to program a single eMMC image, and avoid requiring the expense of ordering and programming a separate SPI memory device.

 BootROM